OntimizeWeb/docs/docs/extra-components/calendar/o-calendar.component.md

 * `views`: `;`-separated list of the views available in the toolbar switch (e.g. `views="month;week"`).
 Defaults to all three.
 * `week-starts-on`: first day of the week (`0` = Sunday ... `6` = Saturday).
 When not set, it falls back to the first day of the current moment locale (Monday for `es`, Sunday for `en`).
 * `week-header-day-format`: moment format applied to the value shown under the weekday name in the week/day column headers.
 Defaults to `D` (day number only); use e.g. `MMM D` to also show the month abbreviation.
+Both `D` and `MMM D` translate automatically (backed by `Intl.DateTimeFormat`); any other, free-form moment token still works but — like any direct moment usage — needs the corresponding `import 'moment/locale/xx'` in the app for its locale-dependent parts (month/weekday names) to translate.
 * `locale`: BCP 47 locale used to format the toolbar title, the column headers and the date picker.
-Defaults to the current application language.
+Defaults to the current application language and keeps following it as it changes, unless explicitly bound.
 * `show-weekends`: shows Saturday/Sunday columns in the month and week views (and in the week agenda list, see below).

 ## Toolbar